By Attorney Chris Caday Lozano

 - For the month of March 2020, we received six Adjustment of Status and three Naturalization approvals from USCIS.

-- For the month of February 2020, we received approvals from USCIS of five Adjustment of Status application andthree Naturalization application.
+- For the month of February 2020, we received approvals from USCIS of five Adjustment of Status applications and three Naturalization applications.

-- For the month of January 2020, we received approvals from USCIS of five Adjustment of status applications,three N-400 applications for naturalization and three fiancé visa application.
+- For the month of January 2020, we received approvals from USCIS of five Adjustments of status applications, three N-400 applications for naturalization and three fiancé visa applications.

 - For the month of December 2019, we received four approvals of naturalization applications, five approvals of Adjustment of Status applications, two approvals of Petition to remove condition on residence, one renewal of green card approval and one green card application at the U.S. Embassy.

 - For the month of November 2019, we received approvals of one naturalization application, one renewal of green card, one Petition to remove condition on residence and one adjustment of status.

 If you have immigration problems the Law Offices of Crispin C. Lozano can help you find a solution before your problem gets worse which could lead to deportation and family separation.